Professional Development Events

 This facilitated 90-minute session is a “study group” to help you feel confident and prepared to write the CRPO’s Case-Based Assessment.
 This program has been developed by experienced OAMHP facilitators who have first-hand knowledge of the Case-Based Assessment.
 OAMHP is offering this program as a support to OAMHP members.

-This April, we are offering four free Peer Support Group for those CRPO registrants who are writing the CRPO’s Case-Based Assessment.
+This Fall, we are offering four free Peer Support Group for those CRPO registrants who are writing the CRPO’s Case-Based Assessment.
 Please note: you only need to attend one!
 This event is for OAMHP members only.

 The Human Side of Mental Health Practice: A Symposium Exploring Ethics, Presence, and Professional Identity